derekmumaw/obsidian/Morning Conference/Lymphoma/Aggressive NHL/RICOVER-noRTh (RCHOP ± bulky RT).md

 	- 3y PFS 62→ 88%
 	- 3y OS 65→ 90%

+# TJQ
+- EFS way worse in the noRT arm.
+PFS and OS were better too (on PP, not ITT)
+- HR 2.1 for failure without RT.
+- Established indication for RT with bulky disease
+- see the bone held trial for an indication for RT with bone involvement [GHSGBoneDZRT… in indolent folder] #todo
+-

 >[!summary]
 > - Tried to omit RT from bulky disease, but failed!
 > - Conclusion: Rituximab adds OS benefit to CHOP; per protocol RT to bulky disease adds OS benefit.